AnyLog-co/documentation/examples/Connecting Nodes.md

 When a node operates, it communicates with peer members of the network.
 When a node starts, it is configured to listen on a socket associated with an Internet Protocol (IP) address and a port number.
-The command that initiate the listener is: ```run tcp server``` and is detailed [here](../background%20processes.md#the-tcp-server-process).
+The command that initiate the listener service is: ```run tcp server``` and is detailed [here](../background%20processes.md#the-tcp-server-process).
-The IP and Port specified can be of a local network or of an external/public network or both:
+The IP and Port specified can be of a local network or of an external/public network or both.

 ### The REST listener - Communicating with 3rd parties applications

 When a node operates, it can be configured to communicate with 3rd party applications using [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
-The command that initiate the listener is: ```run rest server``` and is detailed [here](../background%20processes.md#rest-requests).
+The command that initiate the listener service is: ```run rest server``` and is detailed [here](../background%20processes.md#rest-requests).

 ### The Messaging Listener - Publishing data on an AnyLog node